Embedded Baremetal

 What is a No-OS device driver

-No-OS device driver provides a software interface to hardware devices.
-Software application can access hardware functionality without knowing in detail how the driver operates: register map, bit fields, are directly handled by the driver, as well as communication interface specific sequences and timings
+A No-OS device driver provides the software interface for hardware devices.
+Software application can access hardware functionality without knowing in detail how the driver operates.
+The register map, bit fields, are directly handled by the driver, as well as communication interface specific sequences and timings.

-A piece of code implemented in C, in a .c and .h pair, stored under /drivers on repo
+A piece of code implemented in C, in a .c and .h pair, stored in drivers/

 Its programming interface is directly called by the application code